 We humans need touch; touch is vital for us all.
 Without human touch, we can feel an increase in anxiety and depression disorders, experience sleep issues, and suffer more health issues.
 Touch can make us feel better, it can alleviate the challenges of the day, release the endorphins in our brain, increase our immunity and create that feel-good sensation we all need.

 When we are single we often crave that intimate touch, the urge of someone to hold us gently, touch us affectionately, desire us physically and satisfy our sexual passions.
 Even the most independent person needs the kind of closeness that physical intimacy brings.
 Longing for intimacy means being human.
 Touching is healing for us in many ways and cuddling calms the chaos in our busy lives.

-A woman desires a man or partner, but she certainly doesn’t need one.
+A woman desires a partner, but she certainly doesn’t need one.
 A woman does need to be touched because she is human.

-Spend quality times with close friends and family
+Spend quality time with close friends and family

 When single, use the opportunity to catch up with your friends and family that you may not have connected with for a while and do those things you love and enjoy with others.

 Cuddles and hugs will help with lack of intimacy